Haskell SDK reference

 You can use client

 to check which variation a particular context will receive for a given feature flag.
 To learn more, read Evaluating flags and Flag evaluation reasons.
-For more information about how contexts are specified, read User and context configuration.
+For more information about how contexts are specified, read Context configuration.

 Here's how: